 Getting veneers usually requires two visits to complete the process, with little or no anesthesia required during the procedure.
 The teeth are prepared by lightly buffing and shaping the surface to allow for the thickness of the veneer.
 A mold or impression of the teeth is taken and a shade (color) will then be chosen by you and the dentist.

-During the second visit, bonding cement is placed between the tooth and veneer and a special light beam is used to harden and set the bond.
+On the second visit the teeth will be cleansed to achieve a durable bond.
+Bonding cement is then placed between the tooth and veneer and a special light beam is used to harden and set the bond.

 Reasons for crowns: